mooxphp/moox/packages/builder/DEVLOG.md

         -   Moox Builder Packages should be cleaned up as much as possible
         -   Installer: use Abstract, Service or Traits ...
         -   ServiceProvider: Abstract PackageTools to be able to add PanelProvider etc. to main function
 -   [ ] Builder needs to be cleaned up after able to generate packages
     -   [ ] Cleanup config
     -   [ ] Remove old entities
     -   [ ] Remove build.php
     -   [ ] Remove GH Template
 -   [ ] We need to generate factories from blocks to entities
 -   [ ] We need to generate tests
 -   [ ] Versions need a concept, needs a table (and UI)

--   [ ] Versions vs. Updates (means Maintenance ... if we could update code using PHP Parser, we also could update code in terms of keeping the generated code of builder plugins auto-maintained)

 -   [ ] Generate the Builder UI, let Builder build itself
 -   [ ] Generate a Frontend
 -   [ ] Idea: https://docs.larallama.io/, would be able to generate based on a prompt or add complex features?

--   [ ] Idea: https://github.com/nikic/PHP-Parser, would be able to update even custom code?
+-   [ ] Idea: https://github.com/nikic/PHP-Parser, would be able to update even custom code or auto-maintain packages?
 -   [ ] Idea: Install a Builder Platform with lot's packages and Builder.
 For each user, create a full-fledged PanelProvider as Preview (for Demo, for SaaS?)
 -   [ ] Core Docs
     -   Naming convention InModel InResource InPages and Single for single-use traits
     -   TabsInResource - contains TODO
     -   TabsInPage - just getTabs needs to be defined
     -   TaxonomyInPages - needs that mount method in ViewPage
     -   AuthorInModel
     -   AuthorInResource
     -   StatusInModel
     -   StatusInResource - WIP
     -   Links to builder or builder doc inside
 -   [ ] Category / Tag Docs
     -   Provides a powerful hierarchical Category system, based on Nested Set and highly configurable Filament resources to build.
     -   https://github.com/lazychaser/laravel-nestedset
     -   https://github.com/CodeWithDennis/filament-select-tree, does need `php artisan filament:assets
     -   Screens
     -   Usage / Config
 -   $livewire->saveAndCreateAnother(); error, auch in Tags und Builder?
 -   Relationships - in builder but like taxonomies
 -   Add fields and features: https://chatgpt.com/c/67180a73-d4e8-800c-b37a-0fa822555a11
 -   Meta, see "add fields and features Chat" for JSON, EAV, Polymorphic or [Spatie](https://github.com/spatie/laravel-schemaless-attributes) , currently tending to JSON + Polymorphic
 -   HasSlug has been removed from the model, as long as Moox Slug is not ready, dependency to Spatie slug is where to do?
 -   Item could show last changed etc. on the left ...
 -   Gallery images should be sortable
 -   Bulk restore does not work
 -   Set indices for slug etc, or not?
 -   not Cascade (for taxonomies) specially?
 Cascade is most of the times not a good idea, configurable?
 -   If plugin data-language -> migration create_languages_table ->
     SP: ->hasMigration('create_data_languages_table') (correct the -)